This blog Post is no longer updated – Click the Map below for Updates

 Alaska Dental Society: "The State of Alaska has mandated dental offices close for elective procedures for one month starting March 20th.
 Dental offices are encouraged to provide emergency treatment during this time.
 For more information please follow the link below."

-Arkansas State Dental Association: "The Secretary of Health, as of March 23, 2020, directs and mandates that all dental practitioners follow the recommendation of the Arkansas State Board of Dental Examiners and the American Dental Association that only urgent and emergent dental care take place, and that non-emergent dental care be suspended until April 17, 2020.
-This directive and mandate is subject to change as the COVID-19 pandemic progresses."
+Arkansas Department of Health: March 23, 2020: “The Secretary of Health, as of March 23, 2020, directs and mandates that all dental practitioners follow the recommendation of the Arkansas State Board of Dental Examiners and the American Dental Association that only urgent and emergent dental care take place, and that non-emergent dental care be suspended until further notice.
+This directive and mandate is subject to change as the COVID-19 pandemic progresses.”

 CALIFORNIA: Postpone Until further notice